 Once the larvae have spun their cocoon, they enter the pupae stage.
 In this stage, they will continue their development over the next seven to nineteen days.
 This stage is considered the pre-adult stage.
 Pupae are usually almost invisible to the human eye and are usually well hidden within the fur or their host.

 The pupae stage is also when the flea is considered to be hardiest.
-Should there be a drastic change to the environment, such as the pupae falling off the host animal or weather changing to a less than ideal climate, they have the ability to survive in that state for an additional 6 months.
+Should there be a drastic change to the environment, such as the pupae falling off the host animal or weather changing to a less than ideal climate, they can survive in that state for an additional six months.

 Once the flea emerges from the pupa stage, it will live for 60 to 100 days.
 During that time, the female flea is capable of laying up to 50 fleas at a time.
 That means that during its lifetime, a female flea can lay up to 2,000 eggs.
 This is what leads to infestations on your cat and in your home.

 Traditionally, flea treatment took the form of a flea collar and pesticides in the home to get rid of infestations and ward off these tiny predators.
-Too many times, the infestation would get to the point where people would give up and surrender their pets to shelters.
+Too often, the infestation would get so bad that owners would need to surrender their pets to shelters for treatment.

-Until recent years, one was limited to the flea collars found in supermarkets for the cat or dog itself.
-It was generally assumed that setting off a bug bomb would take care of the problem in the rest of the house.
+Until recent years, one was limited to the flea collars found in supermarkets for cats and dogs.
+It was generally assumed that setting off a bug bomb would take care of the problem in any remaining parts of the house.
 Unfortunately, neither of these products could eliminate all four stages of the flea lifecycle.

 - Effectively kills fleas, ticks, flea eggs,...